-- If you're a first-time home buyer, you may be able to withdraw up to $25,000 (as of the January 2009 federal budget) from your registered retirement savings plan (RRSP) to help pay for the home.
+- If you're a first-time home buyer, you may be able to withdraw up to $25,000 from your registered retirement savings plan (RRSP) to help pay for the home.
 This money must be returned to the plan within 15 years with an annual repayment which is at least 1/15 of the amount withdrawn.
 Contact a financial professional for more information on this Home Buyers' Plan (HBP) or visit the Canada Revenue Agency HBP Web page to learn how to make a request to withdraw funds.

-- Also available to some buyers is a federal First-Time Home Buyers' Tax Credit of up to $750.
-This credit was also introduced in the January 2009 federal budget.
+- Also available to some buyers is a federal First-Time Home Buyers' Tax Deduction of $5,000.

 - Determining what you can afford to pay for a new home.

 The amount you can afford to pay for a new home is your maximum loan amount plus your cash down payment.
-The required down payment is normally at least 5% of the purchase price — or at least 20% if you don't want to pay for mortgage insurance.
+The required down payment is normally at least 5% of the purchase price up to $500,000 and 10% of the amount above $500,000 — or at least 20% if you don't want to pay for mortgage insurance.
 However, don't use up all your cash for the down payment — you're going to need money for closing costs (see below), moving expenses, and insurance.

 - Get a pre-qualification certificate from your lender.
 This certificate will indicate the maximum loan for which you qualify and will also guarantee an interest rate for 60-90 days.
 Having it on hand will make it much easier to finalize a mortgage once you find a new home and wlll make the seller much more comfortable with your offer.

 - Don't forget to budget for the closing costs you will need to pay, they can add up and may affect the amount you can put towards a down payment.
 The biggies are the B.C.
-Property Transfer Tax (1% of the first $200,000 of the purchase price and 2% of the balance — there are exemptions, however, so be sure to investigate), the federal HST (for newly built homes), survey fees, title insurance, appraisal fees, and legal/notary fees.
+Property Transfer Tax (1% of the first $200,000 of the purchase price, 2% of the balance up to $2,000,000, and 3% of the remainder plus an additional 15% (in the Greater Vancouver Regional District only) if you are a foreign national — there are exemptions, however, so be sure to investigate; for example, there is no property transfer tax if you buy a newly-built home for under $750,000, you are a Canadian citizen or permanent resident, and the home will be your principal residence), the federal GST (for newly built homes and some vacant lots), survey fees, title insurance, appraisal fees, and legal/notary fees.
 You will also need to pay for house insurance.